raphaelvalentin/arduino-stm32-xdr-rpc/README.md

 License:

 Except the *.ino files (MIT license), the c source codes is not belong to me.
-Please refer to the license description for each files.
+Please refer to the license description for each file.

 More information at:
 - https://en.wikipedia.org/wiki/External_Data_Representation